-Ecumenical Ministries of Oregon's HIV Services programs are a staff/ volunteer/ participant community that strive to address basic needs of individuals living with HIV/AIDS in a manner consistent with the values of respect, compassion and safety.
+Ecumenical Ministries of Oregon's HIV Services programs provide a community that strives to address basic needs of individuals living with HIV/AIDS with respect, compassion and safety.

 HIV Day Center

-Clients can self-refer to the Day Center; the only requirements are that they are HIV positive and have incomes below 200 percent of the federal poverty level.
+Clients can self-refer to the Day Center; the only requirements are that they are HIV positive and have incomes below 300 percent of the federal poverty level.
 There are no fees for any Day Center service.
-Drop in hours are 9 a.m. to 3 p.m., Monday, Tuesday, Thursday and Friday.

 Daily Bread Express

-Established in 1992, the Daily Bread Express (DBX) program provides in-home meal delivery for low-income people living with HIV/AIDS.
+Established in 1992, the Daily Bread Express (DBX) provides meal delivery for low-income, home-bound individuals living with HIV/AIDS.
 Seven nutritious meals are delivered weekly throughout the six-county Portland metro area.
-The only requirements to participate on the program are that meal recipients are HIV positive, have incomes below 200 percent of the federal poverty level and have a specified medical need for home delivery of meals.
+The only requirements to participate on the program are that meal recipients are HIV positive, have incomes below 300 percent of the federal poverty level and have a specified medical need for home delivery of meals.
 Clients need to be referred by a case manager.
 There is no fee for this service.

 $50 buys two monthly bus passes for HIV Day Center Clients.